 Here, p denotes the vector of perturbed tendencies of temperature, specific humidity, and wind components in a model column.
-The factor μ is an optional tapering function that depends on the model level only and has values in the range [0, 1].
+The factor $\mu$ is an optional tapering function that depends on the model level only and has values in the range [0,1].

 The number of NWP models in which a SPPT scheme has been implemented keeps rising.
-It is used operationally in global ensembles by Environment Canada (Charron et al., 2010, Separovic 2016, ECMWF/WWRP workshop) and by Japan Meteorological Agency.
-Météo-France uses SPPT in the regional ensemble based on the Application of Research to Operations at Mesoscale convection-permitting model (AROME, Bouttier et al., 2012).
-It has been tested as well in the WRF model in ensembles with parametrized convection and in convection-permitting ensembles (Berner et al., 2015; Romine et al., 2014).
-Pegion (2016, ECMWF/WWRP workshop) reported recent tests of SPPT in NCEP's Global Forecast System model (GFS) and Sanchez et al. (2016) describe tests in the Met Office Unified Model.
+It is used operationally in global ensembles by Environment Canada (Charron et al. 2010, Separovic 2016, ECMWF/WWRP workshop) and by Japan Meteorological Agency.
+Météo-France uses SPPT in the regional ensemble based on the Application of Research to Operations at Mesoscale convection-permitting model (AROME, Bouttier et al. 2012).
+It has been tested as well in the Weather Research and Forecasting model (WRF) in ensembles with parametrized convection and in convection-permitting ensembles (Berner et al. 2015; Romine et al. 2014).
+Pegion (2016, ECMWF/WWRP workshop) reported recent tests of SPPT in the United States National Centers for Environmental Prediction's Global Forecast System model (GFS) and Sanchez et al. (2016) describe tests in the Met Office Unified Model.
 In summary, SPPT has been found to be effective in generating additional ensemble spread and improving probabilistic skill in a range of NWP ensembles.

-Recent work has explored the effect of applying noise independently to the tendencies from radiation, vertical mixing and orographic drag, convection, cloud processes, non-orographic drag, and methane oxidation (Arnold, 2013).
+Shutts and Pallarès (2014) diagnosed coarse-grained differences of tendencies from integrations with different horizontal resolution and examined the relationship between the width of the probability distribution and the mean value of the tendency of the coarser resolution model.
+They find different relationships for different physical processes, e.g. convection and radiation.
+This finding motivated work by Arnold (2013), who explored the effect of applying noise independently to the tendencies from radiation, vertical mixing and orographic drag, convection, cloud processes, non-orographic drag, and methane oxidation.
 Christensen et al. (2016) summarize more recent tests with this so-called independent SPPT (iSPPT), which results in an increase in ensemble spread in regions with significant convective activity.
 The iSPPT approach also offers a larger degree of flexibility, which could facilitate sensitivity studies.